-[This is a work in progress - last updated 10/29/2012 - This topic overflows the confines of any static essay.
-I've made this essay visible again with the notation that its a work in progress.
-I would like to continue exploring the subject in a more dialectical fashion, but I'm not sure yet what the best forum for that would be.
-Your comments and suggestions are welcome. --PR]
+[Work in progress – I would like to continue exploring the subject in a more dialectical fashion, but I’m not sure yet what the best forum for that would be.
+Your comments and suggestions are welcome. –PR]

 We have lately learned that living organisms, whatever else we may know or speculate about them, are combinations of billions of nano-machines.
 But the complexity of the world exceeds our powers of observation and interpretation and so unscientific myths and metaphors (including creative fiction such as that of Shakespeare) can be useful to represent hypotheses or provisional theories about ourselves and the world even as they provide us with entertainment.

 One of the subjects this essay addresses is the fuzzy boundaries between what we know, what we think we know, and what we know that we don’t know.
-The subject of epistemology has probably been debated since the beginning of language, and I don’t attempt to settle anything.
+The subject of epistemology (what knowledge is and how we get it) has probably been debated since the beginning of language, and I don’t attempt to settle anything.
 I only suggest some pragmatic, agnostic rules of thumb.

 It is often said that there are many “ways of knowing” or many paths to truth.